KULeuven-MICAS/snax_cluster/hw/chisel/doc/xdma.md

 ![XDMA Hardware Diagram](xdma_figures/xdma_datapath.png)

 At the top of the diagram is the interface to the TCDM.
-IO operations towards memory occur here.
+IO operations towards local memory occur here.
+The interface consists of multiple channels accessing data in parallel.
 The Address Generation Unit generates addresses consumed by each channel.
 The accessed data is forwarded to XDMA datapath extension chains, undergoing several programmable processes.
 The data is either looped back to the writer side of the same XDMA if the destination is in the same region as the source, or sent to the writer side of a remote XDMA if in a different region.
 The writer's side mirrors the reader's side but inverts the data flow direction.

 ## Source Code Hierarchy